charliekranz/blockbuster_MS3/README.md

 - Caught missing else condition in edit_story.html which as preventing the Genre selection from properly displaying on edit.

-### Unfixed Bugs  (Yet to finish)
+### Unfixed Bugs

-- Heroku delay on register when using Safari for iOS?
+- Register function delays after username chosen before password field can be accessed when using Safari for iOS

 ## Deployment (Yet to finish)